AlamiDev/Data_Analysis_Portfolio/README.md

 Hello, my name is Nouhaila!
 <br/>I have a technical background and hold a Master's degree in computer science from Hassan II University, ENSAM school, with a major in Big Data and Internet of Things.

-I am currently a Data Analyst at Intelcia IT Solutions company, starting in November 2022.
+I am currently a Data Analyst at Intelcia IT Solutions company, starting from November 2022.

 You can check my resume [here](/Nouhaila_ALAMI_Data_Analyst_Resume.pdf)!